 In this opening, balance referred to the initial point of the account you need to create in QuickBooks.
 Below is the information for entering the opening balance:

-What Should I have to do if a Transaction has Already Been Devoted to the Account?
+What Should I have done if a Transaction has Already Been Devoted to the Account?

 ● Here you have to record a journal entry.